-Between 2020 and 2040, it is anticipated that approximately 970 acres will be needed every five-years to support residential, commercial, and industrial development demands in the county.
-Over the twentyyear period about 3,880 acres will be needed to meet the land demands in the Vilas County.
+Between 2020 and 2040, it is anticipated that approximately 970 acres will be needed every five-years to support residential, commercial, and industrial development

 Future Land Use

 The county future land plan was developed using the locally adopted town plans.
 Note that some plans are more current than others.
 All of these locally developed and adopted plans were combined into one general county future land use map.
 This map represents the preferred long-term land uses in each town.
 The county relied upon the local units to create their own plan.